HomeBlog50 Jazz Standards You Need To Know

 “St. Thomas” – Written by Sonny Rollins.

 This tune is one of the most famous examples of the fusion between jazz and Caribbean rhythms.
-With its catchy, calypso-inspired melody and straightforward chord changes, “St. Thomas” provides a joyous and invigorating platform for improvisation.
-Check out:
+With its catchy, calypso-inspired melody and straightforward chord changes, “St. Thomas” provides a lively and refreshing platform for improvisation.

 • Sonny Rollins – “Saxophone Colossus” (1956)